-If you purchase shares of the Fund through a Financial Intermediary (such as a bank), a distributor and/or BBH&Co., as applicable, the Fund and its related companies may pay the Financial Intermediary for the sale of Fund shares and related services.
+If you purchase shares of the Fund through a Financial Intermediary (such as a bank), BBH&Co. may pay the Financial Intermediary for the sale of Fund shares and related services.
 These payments may create a conflict of interest by influencing the Financial Intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your Financial Intermediary's website for more information.